 According to the SCDF, more than 1900 people suffer from Out-of-Hospital Cardiac Arrest every year in Singapore, with a survival rate of just 3%.

 myResponder thus taps on a connected and active citizenry — including public-spirited first-aiders like Adrian — to respond as quickly as possible to improve the chances of survival.

 SCDF’s 995 Operations Centre can alert anyone using the app about reported cardiac arrest cases within a 400 metre radius of their location.

 If they are trained in first aid, they might be able to reach in time and help the victim before the arrival of the ambulance.
 The app will also highlight nearby AEDs that can be used if they need to revive the victim.

 Adrian is greatly encouraged by his experience as it proved that myResponder works in real life — It allows a trained first aider like him to react and reach the incident site within the critical first few minutes.

 After the incident, he shared a personal appeal in a Facebook post, asking for registered first-aiders to download and use myResponder.

 The post must have struck a chord, garnering over 260 shares.

 We quote from Adrian’s heartfelt post: “Just imagine that if the person who needed help is your grandparent, parent, spouse, son or daughter or someone immensely close to you.
 Who knows...you might have played an indirect but very important role in saving their lives one day.”

-If you too would like help by using myResponder, click here to find out more.
+If you would like to help, find out more about myResponder.